Adding a truck cap to a pickup truck is both simple, and a good upgrade.

 While most truck caps are made for specific pickups, there are caps that can fit more than one make.
-Not only should you check to see if it was designed for your model of pickup, but you should also double check the measurements to make sure it will line up properly during installation.
+Not only should you check to see if it is designed for your model of pickup, but you should also double check the measurements to make sure it will line up properly during installation.

-Step 1: Turn over your truck cap and lay it on a soft blanket or sheet.
+Turn over your truck cap and lay it on a soft blanket or sheet.
 Do not lay it on an uncovered surface.

 To prevent scratching and denting of your truck cap, you should place the blanket on a flat grassy or unpaved area.
 You will need the help of a friend to turn it over and gently place it down.

-If the weather stripping did not come pre-cut for the truck cap, measure needed lengths and cut with scissors.
+If the weather stripping did not come pre-cut for the truck cap, measure the needed lengths and cut with scissors.
 Apply the stripping to the bottom edge of the entire cap, with the sticky adhesive side on the edge so that it sticks to the cap.

-Step 2: Align the truck cap with clamps.
+Align the truck cap with clamps.
 There are two front and two rear aluminum hardware clamps.

 First, climb into the pickup bed and go as far to the front as possible.
-Align the clamps and hand tighten them with a socket wrench.
+Align the clamps and hand-tighten them with a socket wrench.
 Next, close the tailgate and make sure the truck cap stays aligned.
 Adjust and realign if needed.